Singapore Gulf Bank's launch amid wealth flows

-Singapore Gulf Bank launched amid booming wealth flows from Asia – then came the Iran crisis

-Bank is set up by Whampoa family office and Bahrain’s sovereign wealth fund
+Singapore Gulf Bank is set up by private investment group Whampoa and Bahrain’s sovereign wealth fund

 - The Singapore Gulf Bank is located in the West tower of Bahrain World Trade Centre.
 PHOTO: UNSPLASH